 Tours of Midway Village Museum’s 10 Heritage Gardens are also available by appointment.
 Tours are approximately an hour in length.
-Cost is $8 per adult and $5 students (ages 5 – 17).
 Call 815-397-9112, ext.
-111, or www.midwayvillagetours.com to request a tour.
+106, or use our Tour Request Form

 - To schedule a group tour, please use our Tour Request Form.

 - If you are interested in scheduling a school tour, please see our Educator’s Page.